ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 ## Components
 {: #components}

-Update the following table below with components that are unique to this architecture.
-Introduce the table with a sentence.
-For example, "The following table outlines the products or services used in the architecture for each aspect."
+The following table outlines the products or services used in the architecture for each aspect.

 | Aspects | Architecture components | How the component is used |
 | -------------- | -------------- | -------------- |